YCAMInterlab/ofxTimeline/README.md

 ![Additional Support](http://www.jamesgeorge.org/images/ofxtimeline/github/SupportedBy.png)

-[Playmodes](http://www.playmodes.com/) who graciously funded and shaped the project in it's early stages for (BlueBeams) [The Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org/) who have supported the RGBDToolkit project
+[Playmodes](http://www.playmodes.com/) who graciously funded and shaped the project in it's early stages for (BlueBeams)

+[The Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org/) who have supported the [RGBDToolkit](http://www.rgbdtoolkit.com) project

 [Eyebeam](http://http://eyebeam.org/)

 Also a huge thank you to [Creative Applications](creativeapplications.net) for [publishing the initial experiment](http://www.creativeapplications.net/openframeworks/ofxtimeline-openframeworks/) which brought a lot of interested people together to get this to where it is now.

-Cover of the timeline sequence from [Blue Beams](https://vimeo.com/35931265)  by [Playmodes](http://www.playmodes.com/)